astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
 - An [Alpha Vantage API key](https://www.alphavantage.co/support/#api-key).
 A free tier is available.
 - An [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction).
-You will need to have an OpenAI account with credits to use the API.
+Note that you either need to have an OpenAI API key of [at least tier 1](https://platform.openai.com/docs/guides/rate-limits/usage-tiers) or switch the DAG to use local embeddings by setting `EMBEDD_LOCALLY` to `True`.

 ## Clone the project

 Clone the example project from the [Astronomer GitHub](https://github.com/astronomer/use-case-airflow-llm-rag-finance).
 To keep your credentials secure when you deploy this project to your own git repository, make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory.
 You need to provide your own API key for the [Alpha Vantage API](https://www.alphavantage.co/support/#api-key) (`ALPHAVANTAGE_KEY`) and your own [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) in the `AIRFLOW_CONN_WEAVIATE_TEST` connection and as `OPENAI_API_KEY`.

-Note that you either need to have an OpenAI API key of [at least tier 1](https://platform.openai.com/docs/guides/rate-limits/usage-tiers) or switch the DAG to use local embeddings by setting `EMBEDD_LOCALLY` to `True`.

 The repository is configured to spin up and use a local Weaviate instance.
 If you'd like to use an existing Weaviate instance, change the `host` parameter in the `AIRFLOW_CONN_WEAVIATE_TEST` connection in the `.env` file.